deycon/Convert-Numbers-To-Arabic-Words/NumberToArabicWords/ReadMe.txt

-No Instraction included IT is easy to use
+No Instructions are included because it is easy to use.

 Best of luck